Alexadlu/MANet/README.md

 ## Pretrained model for MANet

-In our tracker, we use [MDNet](https://github.com/HyeonseobNam/py-MDNet) as our backbone and extend to multi-modal tracker.
+In our tracker, we use [MDNet](https://github.com/HyeonseobNam/py-MDNet) as our backbone and extend it to a multi-modal tracker.

 We use imagenet-vgg-m.mat as our pretrain model.

 ## Train

-You can choose two stage train or end2end train
+You can choose either a two stage training or end2end training
 ### two stage train:
-* Stage1. use RGBT dataset to train all network, and then save finally model;
+* Stage1: Use the RGBT dataset to train whole network, then save the final model;
-* Stage2. you only need to load the parameters of GA from the stage1 saved model, and use same RGBT dataset to train the MA and IA while fix GA.
+* Stage2: Load only the parameters of GA from the model saved in Stage1, and use the same RGBT dataset to train MA and IA while keeping GA fixed.
 ### end2end train:
-* Here train method is same with [MDNet](https://github.com/HyeonseobNam/py-MDNet)
+* The training method here is the same as with [MDNet](https://github.com/HyeonseobNam/py-MDNet)

 Pretrain model :https://drive.google.com/open?id=1aO6LhOTxmpd7o_JXPLPjL3LsrQ5oqbl7

 ## Run tracker

-In the tracking/run_tracker.py file, you need to change dataset path and save result file dirpath In the tracking/options.py file, you need to set model file path and set learning rate depend on annotation.
+In the tracking/run_tracker.py file, you need to change the dataset path and save the result file directory.
+In the tracking/options.py file, you need to set model file path and set learning rate depend on annotation.
-In tracking and train stages, you need to update modules/MANet3x1x1_IC.py file depend on annotation.
+For the testing and training stages, update the 'modules/MANet3x1x1_IC.py' file depending on the annotation.

 Tracking model:https://drive.google.com/open?id=1Png508G4kQPI6HNewKQ4cfS36CvoSFSN